G\'acs-Ku\v{c}era's Theorem Revisited by Levin: Levin's approach

 We need also to check that our semimeasure remains maximal after rounding.
 Indeed, the safety margin is bigger than the granularity, and the combined effect of the increase and rounding can only increase the value of the semimeasure. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{prop:semimeasure}] Here we have to recall the construction of the mapping for a given semimeasure (see \cite{ZvonkinLevin1970} or \cite[Section 5.1]{suv} for details).
+\begin{proof}[Proof of Proposition~\ref{prop:semimeasure}.]
+Here we have to recall the construction of the mapping for a given semimeasure (see \cite{ZvonkinLevin1970} or \cite[Section 5.1]{suv} for details).
 This construction is performed in terms of space allocation.
 Assume that some semimeasure $Q$ is given.
-For every string $x$, we allocate to~$x$ some subset of $\Omega$ that consists of cones (a \emph{cone} $\Omega_y$ is a set of all infinite sequences with a given finite prefix~$y$) and has total measure $Q(x)$.
+For every string $x$ of length~$n$, we allocate to~$x$ some subset of $\Omega$ that is a union of cones (a \emph{cone} $\Omega_y$ is a set of all infinite sequences with a given finite prefix~$y$) and has total measure $Q(x)$.
 If $Q(x)$ is a multiple of $2^{-2n-c}$, we may use cones $\Omega_y$ of size $2^{-2n-c}$ (with $|y|=2n+c$) when allocating space to $x$.
 Since $2n+c$ is a monotone function of $n$, for the children of $x$ we may use smaller cones inside the cones allocated to~$x$.
-In this way we get a mapping where $n$ output bits are determined by $2n+c$ input bits: the preimage of $x$ is the union of cones allocated to $x$, and all these cones have size~$2^{-2n-c}$, so only first $2n+c$ bits matter. \end{proof}
+In this way we get a mapping where $n$ output bits are determined by $2n+c$ input bits: the preimage of $x$ is the union of cones allocated to $x$, and all these cones have size~$2^{-2n-c}$, so only the first $2n+c$ bits matter.\footnote{A technical clarification: this argument assumes that the approximations to $Q(x)$ are also multiples of $2^{-2n-c}$.
+This can be achieved by rounding the approximations to the closest binary fraction with $2n+c$ bits; one could also note that the construction provided by Proposition~\ref{prop:rounding} already has this property.} \end{proof}

-\begin{proof}[Proof of Proposition~\ref{prop:image}]
+\begin{proof}[Proof of Proposition~\ref{prop:image}.]

-This proposition can be proven in different ways; for example, one may adapt the argument from~\cite[Section 5.9.3]{suv}.
-Levin gives a much simpler argument, but it uses the characterization of Martin-L\"of randomness in terms of \emph{expectation-bounded randomness tests} that were introduced by Levin in~\cite{Levin1976} and then studied in~\cite{Gacs1979} (and probably are not so well known as they deserved to be).
+This proposition can be proven in different ways; for example, one can adapt the argument from~\cite[Section 5.9.3]{suv}.
+Levin gives a much simpler argument, but it uses the characterization of Martin-Löf randomness in terms of \emph{expectation-bounded randomness tests} that were introduced by Levin in~\cite{Levin1976} and then studied in~\cite{Gacs1979} (and probably are not as well known as they deserve to be).
 We recall their definition and properties that we need (see~\cite[Section~3.5]{suv} and \cite{BGHRS2011} for a detailed exposition).

 We consider lower semicomputable non-negative real functions on $\Omega$ (the infinite value $+\infty$ is also allowed).
 The notion of lower semicomputability is an effective version of lower semicontinuity: function $f$ is \emph{lower semicomputable} if the set of pairs $\{\langle r,\omega\rangle: r<f(\omega)\}$ (where $r$ is a rational number and $\omega\in \Omega$) is an effectively open set in $\mathbb{Q}\times\Omega$ (a union of an enumerable family of basic open sets of the form $(p,q)\times \Omega_u$, where $p<q$ are rational numbers and $u$ is a binary string).